Masatsugu Asakawa

-Masatsugu Asakawa (浅川 雅嗣, Asakawa Masatsugu), a Japanese civil servant, is the president of the Asian Development Bank (ADB).
-Asakawa, who took office on 17 January 2020, is the 10th president of ADB.
+Masatsugu Asakawa (浅川 雅嗣, Asakawa Masatsugu), a Japanese civil servant, was the president of the Asian Development Bank (ADB).
+Asakawa, who took office on 17 January 2020, was the 10th president of ADB.
 He was formerly special adviser to Shinzo Abe, prime minister of Japan, and to Taro Aso, the deputy prime minister of Japan and minister of finance.
 He was also formerly the vice minister for international affairs in the Ministry of Finance in Japan.

 Early life

 Born in the Shizuoka Prefecture of Japan, Asakawa attended Faculty of Economics, University of Tokyo, graduating with a BA in 1981.
 He joined the Ministry of Finance in Japan the same year.
 Asakawa later studied at the Woodrow Wilson School of Public and International Affairs at Princeton University in the United States, graduating with an MPA in 1985.

 Work with government

 A brief summary of Masatsugu Asakawa's career in the Ministry of Finance in Japan is as follows: